 - Josiah Dreyer

 There had been a three-quarters stick of butter on the stairs.
-Who’s were these barbaric footsteps that moved in above us?
+Who’s were these barbaric footsteps that had moved in above us?
 We tied a string around the butter, concealed it in two plastic baggies and put it in the fridge.
 We would not ingest it, but there would come a time when could use the butter eco-consciously, possibly in the form of mechanical lubrication.

 Late at night, after an appointment with her masseuse, Carissa rushed in without taking her coat off.
 She locked the white panelled door behind her and put her back to it with arms spread out like a barricade.
 She took quick, erratic breaths.